Aperiodic and linearly repetitive Lorentz gases of finite horizon are not exponentially mixing

 Let us be more specific: just as there is a compactification of a Lorentz gas with periodic scatterer configuration (which defines the Sinai billiard), there is a compactification of Lorentz gases when the scatterer configuration $\mathcal{S}$ is aperiodic and of finite local complexity.
 There are a couple of equivalent ways to do this (see \cite{TZ:ALG1}), but the point is that the resulting collision space $\mathcal{D}$ parametrizes not only a particular aperiodic Lorentz gas but a continuum of Lorentz gases which are locally indistinguishable to the original one.
-The space $\mathcal{D}$ is not a manifold but has a nice product structure (see \S\ref{sec:ALG} below).
-If the billiard map $F:\mathcal{D}\rightarrow \mathcal{D}$ is mixing with respect to some measure $\mu$, and the measure $\mu$ is nice enough, then this implies the \textbf{leafwise mixing} of the billiard map of the Lorentz gas (called \emph{global-global mixing} by Lenci \cite{lenci:infMixing}):
+The space $\mathcal{D}$ is not a manifold but has a nice local product structure (see \S\ref{sec:ALG} below).
+If the billiard map $F:\mathcal{D}\rightarrow \mathcal{D}$ is mixing with respect to some measure $\mu$, and the measure $\mu$ is nice enough, then this implies the \textbf{leafwise mixing}\footnote{This type of mixing is also called \emph{global-global mixing} in \cite{lenci:infMixing, DN:mixing}.} of the billiard map $f:T^1_+(\partial\mathcal{S})\rightarrow T^1_+(\partial\mathcal{S})$ of the Lorentz gas defined on the natural Poincar\'e section $T^1_+(\partial\mathcal{S})\subset \partial\mathcal{S}\times S^{d-1}$, set of unit tangent vectors at the boundary of the scatterers which are not inwardly pointing.
+Denoting by $\pi:T^1_+(\partial\mathcal{S})\rightarrow \partial \mathcal{S}$ the projection to the first coordinate, leafwise mixing of the Lorentz gas in a class $\mathcal{F}$ of functions $g:T^1_+(\partial\mathcal{S})\rightarrow \mathbb{R}$ means that for any $g_1,g_2\in\mathcal{F}$: